Unit dummy force method: Discrete systems

 It is remarkable that the computation in (2) does not involve any integration regardless of the complexity of the systems, and that the result is unique irrespective of the choice of primary system for B. It is thus far more convenient and general than the classical form of the dummy unit load method, which varies with the type of system as well as with the imposed external effects.
-On the other hand, it is important to note that Eq.(2) is for computing displacements or rotations of the nodes only.
+On the other hand, Eq.(2) is for computing displacements or rotations of the nodes only.
 This is not a restriction because we can make any point into a node when desired.

 Finally, the name unit load arises from the interpretation that the coefficients $B_{i,j}$ in matrix B are the member forces in equilibrium with the unit nodal force $R^*_j = 1$, by virtue of Eq.(1).

 General systems

 For a general system, the unit dummy force method also comes directly from the virtual work principle.
 Fig.(a) shows a system with known actual deformations $\boldsymbol{\epsilon}$.
 These deformations, supposedly consistent, give rise to displacements throughout the system.
 For example, a point A has moved to A', and we want to compute the displacement r of A in the direction shown.
 For this particular purpose, we choose the virtual force system in Fig.(b) which shows: